DonAurelio/coder/kubernetes/README.md

 replicationcontroller/coder-server-rc configured
 ```

-check that the new pod is running properly.
-The load balancing is permformed by the **coder-server-service** at *4.coder_server_svc.yml* configured in the previous steps .
+Check that the new pod is running properly.
+The load balancing is permformed automatically by the **coder-server-service** at *4.coder_server_svc.yml* configured in the previous steps.

 ```sh
 kubectl get pods